osenco/osen-wc-mpesa/README.txt

 == Changelog ==
 = 2.0.0 =
-Initial release (migrating from Github releases - version number at 2.0.0 to ctaer for existing users with previous versions)
+Initial release (migrating from Github releases - version number at 2.0.0 to cater for existing users with previous versions)